natalieparellano/natalieparellano.github.io/_posts/2016-2-9-braintree-payments.md

 title: Integrating Braintree Payment Processing with Rails
 ---

-Braintree (from PayPal) is an excellent solution for payment processing.
+Braintree (from PayPal) is an excellent solution for adding payment processing to web applications.
 With Braintree, one doesn't have to worry about handling credit card or other sensitive user data, as that information is passed directly from the client to Braintree's servers.
-Braintree is also pretty flexible and well documented.
+It is also pretty flexible and well documented.
 Here is a simple approach for getting it working with Rails.

 ### (1) Create a <a href="https://www.braintreepayments.com/get-started" target="_blank">sandbox account</a> with Braintree